Meet our Trustees

 Alex joined the Board in July 2021.

-With over 20 years’ recruitment experience, including 13 years running and growing a small business, Rob is now a freelance Career Coach and Talent professional.
+With over 20 years’ recruitment experience, including 13 years running and growing a small business, Rob is now a freelance Career Coach and Talent professional currently managing search campaigns at Heathrow.
 He is focussed on supporting people to make positive changes in their careers and lives.

 With many years in management and leadership positions in a metric-led sales industry, Rob brings a strong focus on value and impact.
 He has a long history of trusteeship including six years on the board of the National Childbirth Trust and four years as founding Director of the Ealing Fields Academy Trust which opened a high school in 2016.

-A father of two school-aged children, Rob also chairs the board of Mind in Enfield and Barnet and a small educational charity, Acts of Hope, which supports a school for children from slum communities in India.
+A father of two school-aged children, Rob co-chairs the board of Mind in Enfield and Barnet, and a small educational charity, Acts of Hope, which supports children from slum communities in India.

 He has brought this demonstrative passion for improving education and supporting parents to Parentkind since joining the board in January 2019.